MooreKyle/MooreKyle/README.md

-### Hello 👋, I'm Kyle Moore — A passionate Computer Science graduate with a strong interest in Software Engineering, Cybersecurity, Artificial Intelligence (AI), and IT.
+### Hello 👋, I'm Kyle Moore — a passionate Computer Science graduate with a strong interest in Software Engineering, Cybersecurity, Artificial Intelligence (AI), and IT!
 I'm deeply curious and always eager to expand my knowledge in computers and technology.

-I thrive on projects that challenge me to connect theoretical knowledge with practical applications, and I'm committed to understanding the deeper interconnections within my field to help shape future technologies and solutions.
+### I thrive on projects that challenge me to connect theoretical knowledge with practical applications, and I'm committed to understanding the deeper interconnections within my field to help shape future technologies and solutions.

 - 🔭 Currently working on:
       • **Enhancing my GitHub and website portfolios**
       • **Writing hands-on technology guides and technical documentation 👀**
-      • Creating custom Windows OS scripts & tools for maintenance/troubleshooting
+      • **Creating custom Windows OS scripts and tools for maintenance and troubleshooting**

 - 🌱 Currently learning:
       • Soldering techniques, Electronics & Tools
       • Refining Windows system optimization, maintenance, and troubleshooting workflows

 - 🌠 Future Projects:
       • **Launching an Instagram technology page, Starting a YouTube technology channel**
-      • A bootable USB with Kali Linux (persistence), multi-boot support, and portable tools for penetration testing, cybersecurity, system diagnostics and maintenance.
+      • A bootable USB with Kali Linux (persistence), multi-boot support, and portable tools for penetration testing, cybersecurity, system diagnostics, and maintenance
       • Compiling a dataset for benchmarking network performance across wired (via Wi-Fi extender), wireless Wi-Fi, and powerline adapters
       • Various (de)soldering projects
       • Refurbishing various devices

-- 🚀 Looking Forward to Learning:
-      • Arduino, NodeMCU/NanoMCU, ESP32, and other practical microcontroller platforms
+      • Exploring practical microcontroller platforms such as Arduino, NodeMCU/NanoMCU, and ESP32

 - 💬 Ask Me About:
       • **Technology and projects I've completed or planned.**